Terieyenike/weatherapi-with-python/README.md

 OWM_API_KEY="<open-weather-map-api-key>"
 ```

+## Tech stack

+- Python
+- Flask
+- Infobip Python SDK

 ## Usage

-Once you have the requirements installed, `flask run` from the top-level directory will serve the app on `localhost:5000`.
+Once you have the requirements installed, `flask run` from the top-level directory will serve the app on `127.0.0.1:5000`.

 ## Contributors